- Using Multiple Audio Tracks with Kaltura Live +

 - Select the Settings tab and then select Transcoding Settings.

-The Default Transcoding Flavors window is displayed showing the flavors you selected for the Default Transcoding profile.
+The Transcoding Flavors window is displayed showing the flavors you selected for the Default Transcoding profile and the Live Transcoding Profiles.

-- Create a new transcoding profile for multiple audio or edit an existing profile.
+- Click Add new to create a transcoding profile for multiple audio tracks or edit an existing multi-audio profile.

-- Click "Create New".
-The new transcoding progile for multi-audio is created.
+- Click Save.
+The new transcoding profile for multi-audio is created.

 - Start broadcasting your video and multiple audio streams.